 January 25, 2022 Programme Blogs, Risk Beyond the victim/offender binary By Amanda Radley Victim / Perpetrator

-May 9, 2023 Briefings, Learning and Reflections, Risk Risk Assessment Thematic Project By Alice Yeo, Dr Isabelle Brodie "Data & intelligence "Child ExploitationChild Sexual Exploitation (CSE)EvidenceParticipationPartnershipSafeguardingStrategySystems ChangeYoung person's voice
+April 11, 2023 Research and Evidence ‘It’s already too much of an issue’.
+By Hannah Millar "Data & intelligence "Child ExploitationChild Sexual Exploitation (CSE)EvidenceParticipationPartnershipSafeguardingStrategySystems ChangeYoung person's voice